-The Business Studies course that we follow includes all of the topics of the national criteria for Business Studies and the textbook has been specifically produced to meet the requirements of an iGCSE course.
+Both courses we follow cover all of the topics of the national criteria for the subject and the textbooks we use have been specifically produced to meet the requirements of the respective iGCSE courses.

 The main topics are: